denten-books/plain-text/0-intro.md

 tangled branches of computation and textuality intersect and diverge in beautiful and yet arbitrary ways.

-As a consequence of my commitment to a pragmatic materialism, *Plain Text* shares in the experimental turn affecting a wide range of humanistic disciplines.
-When beginning the project, I was initially inspired by the writings of Claude Bernard, a little-known but influential ninetieth century French physician who was one of the first researchers to incorporate experimentation into medical practice.[^ln-bernard] Writing against the tradition of "inductive generalizers," Bernard believed that medicine could only advance by "direct and rigorous application of reasoning to the facts furnished us by observation and experiment."
-"We cannot separate the two things," he wrote, "head and hand."
-He went on to write that "the science of life is a superb and dazzlingly lighted hall which may be reached only by passing through a long and ghastly kitchen."
-"We shall reach really fruitful and luminous generalizations about vital phenomena only in so far as we ourselves experiment and, in hospitals, amphitheaters, or laboratories stir the fetid or throbbing ground of life" [@bernard_introduction_1957, 3-15].
+At the start of this project, I was initially inspired by the writings of Claude Bernard, a little-known but influential ninetieth century French physician who was one of the first researchers to incorporate experimentation into medical practice.[^ln-bernard] Writing against the tradition of "inductive generalizers," Bernard believed that medicine could only advance by "direct and rigorous application of reasoning to the facts furnished us by observation and experiment."
+He wrote, "we cannot separate the two things, head and hand,"

+> [...] the science of life is a superb and dazzlingly lighted hall which may
+> be reached only by passing through a long and ghastly kitchen [...]
+We shall
+> reach really fruitful and luminous generalizations about vital phenomena
+> only in so far as we ourselves experiment and, in hospitals, amphitheaters,
+> or laboratories stir the fetid or throbbing ground of life
+> [@bernard_introduction_1957, 3-15].

 Today, the lighted halls of literary and media theory lead to the scholar's workshop.

-In an approach to "doing" theory, *Plain Text* joins the experimental turn steering the academy toward critical practice, especially in fields long-dominated by purely speculative reflection.
-The experimental turn represents a generation's dissatisfaction with "armchair" philosophizing.
+In an approach to *doing* theory, *Plain Text* joins the experimental turn steering the academy toward critical practice, especially in fields long-dominated by purely speculative reflection.
+The experimental turn represents a generation's dissatisfaction with armchair philosophizing.
-Recall the burning armchair, the symbol for the experimental philosophy movement.
+Recall the burning armchair, the symbol of the experimental philosophy movement.
 Joshua Knobe and Shaun Nichols, some of the early proponents of the movement, explain that "many of the deepest questions of philosophy can only be properly addressed by immersing oneself in the messy, contingent, highly